EngineerDanny/robust_algo_trader/README.md

 - Overfitting to the training environment.
 - The features does not have a clear relationship with the label.

+## Experiment 4 - Using ML to Predict Labels using some technical indicators as features
+**Aproach**: Generate features from technical indicators and use them to predict the label.
+Label is 1 if the trade is profitable, 0 otherwise.

+**Problem**:
+- THere is no clear relationship between the features and the label.
+- The prediction is not accurate and robust enough to be used for trading.
+- It is not stable and maintable.

 ## License